-Surgical removal of the prostate.
+The inflammation of the prostate.

-Any of various oxygenated unsaturated cyclic fatty acids of animals that have a variety of hormonelike actions (as in controlling blood pressure or smooth muscle contraction).
+Any of various oxygenated unsaturated cyclic fatty acids of animals that have a variety of hormone like actions (as in controlling blood pressure or smooth muscle contraction).

-Inflammation of the kidney, usually due to a bacterial infection.
+Inflammation of the kidney usually due to a bacterial infection.

-Herniation of rectum into vagina
+The herniation of rectum into vagina.